 Every junior is required to write a research paper of approximately 6,000 words (not counting notes and bibliography) during the second semester of junior tutorial.

-Junior essays can serve as preliminary explorations of the senior thesis topic, but in most cases they do not.
 The major goal of the essay is to provide experience in doing the kind of sustained research, thinking, and writing that the senior thesis demands.
+Junior essays can serve as preliminary explorations of the senior thesis topic, but in many cases they do not.
 The student’s tutor and an outside tutor will formally evaluate the essay, assigning it Honors, High Honors, or a Recommended for Review reading.
 These evaluations and the essay itself will become a permanent part of the student’s record.
 The essay will also be letter- graded as part of the second-semester grade for junior tutorial.

-Students who study abroad may substitute another course for junior tutorial.
-Students who are abroad in the spring will write their junior essays while abroad with the guidance of their History & Literature tutor, and will submit their essays by the due date in the spring.
+Students who are abroad in the junior spring will still complete their junior essays with the guidance of their History & Literature tutor.
+Students who successfully complete the Junior Essay process while abroad will have their spring Junior Tutorial requirement waived.
 Students studying abroad can also discuss their plans to complete their junior essays with the Associate Director of Studies.